Culturally Relevant Curriculum and Culturally Responsive Schools Toolkit

 4. The “Centric Idea,” which was the greatest takeaway from year one of WDYTF and RJN!’s campaign.
 “Through observations, inquiry, and discussion, I’ve found that children who are centered in their own cultural information are better students, more disciplined, and have greater motivation for school work.” – Dr. Molefi Asante, Article: Afro-centric Curriculum, Educational Leadership, Association for Supervision and Curriculum Development

 5. A Guide for Advocates, including how to add books to your school’s course of study, how to approach your school board and superintendent, how to change curriculum, and how to measure how culturally responsive your school is.
-For example:
+Click HERE for the Culturally Relevant Curriculum Advocate Guide.

 6. School Cultural Assessment Matrix (SCAM) GuideTM Victor Gibson